grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 Enter RRDTool which uses a different method.
-RRDTool keeps track of the last timestamp and calculates a weight for every incoming datapoint based on time since last update or beginning of the step and the step length.
+RRDTool keeps track of the last timestamp and calculates a weight for every incoming data point based on time since last update or beginning of the step and the step length.
 Here is what the same sequence of points looks like in RRDTool.
-The lines marked with a `*` are not actual data points, but are the last value for the preceeding step, it's used for computing the value for the remainder of the step after a new one has begun.
+The lines marked with a `*` are not actual data points, but are the last value for the preceding step, it's used for computing the value for the remainder of the step after a new one has begun.